sahilsopankar14/sihtopics/PRE_Commited_PS/PS_26007_Low_Visibility_mines.md

        +
 Fleet Dashboard

-58. Slide 6 — How It Works
+## 58. Slide 6 — Operating Principle
-This is where your “automatic door” analogy becomes useful.
+The “automatic door” analogy is useful for explaining this sequence.

 1. Sensor detects object
              ↓